mdref/mdref-raphf/raphf.md

 The **"Resource and Persistent Handle Factory"** extension provides facilities to manage those in a convenient manner.

-> **Note:** This extension mostly only provides infrastructure for other extensions.
+> **Note:** This extension mostly only provides infrastructure for other extensions, see http://php.github.io/pecl-php-raphf/.

 ## Installation: